computer screen with lines of code

 ASA Pride Scholarship

 The American Statistical Association’s Pride Scholarship supports the graduate studies of LGBTQ+ aspiring scientists, statisticians, and allies.
-Students are selected for award by the Justice, Equity, Diversity, and Inclusion Outreach Group and the ASA LGBTQ+ Advocacy Committee.
+Students are selected for awards by the Justice, Equity, Diversity, and Inclusion Outreach Group and the ASA LGBTQ+ Advocacy Committee.

 Eligibility: Students must identify as LGBTQ+ or an ally and have completed a statistics or data science degree within the last five years or be currently pursuing a statistics or data science graduate degree.